mabreyes/pikifi-webapp-django/README.md

 ## Support or Contact

-If you need our help or just something you need to ask about us, feel free to e-mail the developer, [Marc Anthony Reyes](mailto:hello@marcreyes.ph?subject=pikifi-database), and he will be glad to respond to your request/s.
+If you need our help or just something you need to ask about us, feel free to e-mail the developer, [Marc Reyes](mailto:hello@marcreyes.ph?subject=pikifi-database), and he will be glad to respond to your request/s.

-&copy; 2019 Phil.
-Island Kids International Foundation, Inc. All Rights Reserved
+&copy; 2019 PIKIFI All Rights Reserved